ToddlerQuest

 This project started with a simple observation from my wife: there wasn't a single free game site she felt completely comfortable putting in front of a toddler.
 That observation became the brief.

-I took those concepts and translated them into interfaces, game mechanics, and code.
-Every visual, every interaction, every line of JavaScript was my work — built to honour the intent behind her ideas.
-The collaboration meant I had a constant editorial voice asking whether the experience was truly serving a young child, not just technically functional.
+I took those concepts and translated them into interfaces, mechanics, and code.
+The collaboration gave me a constant editorial voice asking whether the experience was truly serving a young child, not just technically functional.

 Each game targets a specific developmental concept appropriate for ages 2–5.
 They are self-contained, immersive, and designed to be playable in short sessions without needing to save progress.